-While the Camp is owned and operated by the Woodman family, its success and reputation as a nurturing place for girls has resulted primarily from the collaborative efforts and abilities of others who have shared its philosophy and had the perseverance to achieve its goals.
-To ensure the best possible experiences for campers as well as those responsible for their well being, Road’s End Farm has relied upon select groups of engaging and energetic young women to actually implement the camp program and impart its basic values over the years.
-As each year some members of the staff move on to embrace other of life’s challenges, the Farm always has an ongoing need for a few team-minded women to join returning staff members in carrying on the Camp’s work and traditions as attentive residential counselors and knowledgeable instructors.
-From time to time staff openings also exist for responsible and reliable individuals versed in cooking or nursing.
+Road’s End Farm’s success and reputation as a nurturing place for campers has resulted primarily from the collaborative efforts and abilities of others who have shared its philosophy and had the perseverance to achieve its goals.
+To ensure the best possible experiences for campers, Road’s End Farm has relied upon select groups of engaging and energetic young people to actually implement the camp program and impart its basic values over the years.
+As each year some members of the staff move on to embrace other of life’s challenges, the Farm always has an ongoing need for new staff to carry on the Camp’s work and traditions as attentive residential counselors and knowledgeable riding instructors.
+We are also always interested to hear from those wanting to help out with cooking or nursing.

-Perhaps this invitation to caring and upheaded women has caught your eye and piqued your imagination, and if so, please give some thought to spending a summer sharing in the camaraderie at Road’s End Farm.
-Naturally, as the primary requirement for becoming a valued member of the camp’s staff is one’s ability to be a positive role model for young girls, people with a penchant for profanity, cigarettes, alcohol, drugs, or inappropriate behavior should not consider working at the Farm.
+If this invitation has caught your eye and piqued your imagination, please give some thought to spending a summer sharing in the camaraderie at Road’s End Farm.
+Naturally, as the primary requirement for becoming a valued member of the camp’s staff is one’s ability to be a positive role model for young people, people with a penchant for profanity, cigarettes, alcohol, drugs, or inappropriate behavior should not consider working at the Farm.
 Being an equal opportunity employer, Road’s End Farm holds firm to the belief that diversity enriches the experiences of all and empowers those who embrace it.
 To that end, people of all races and religions are genuinely encouraged to seek employment at the camp.

 For more information about what staff positions are currently in need of just the right person or to request an employment application, please feel free to email email@example.com or call us directly at 603/363-4900.